What We're Known For

 Students and families searching for stellar signature programs from preschool through twelfth grade will find them at Rowland Hall.
 This is a destination for those who yearn to be supported in their passions and coached by experts in their fields.

 Rowland Hall offers students an unrivaled liberal arts education.
 We prepare young people to thrive in a world of constantly changing information.
 Here, students face challenges that require analysis, collaboration, and creative solutions.
 We also strongly believe that no education is complete without commitment to a worthy purpose and passion for making the world a better place.

 The Upper School's Beyond the Classroom is a four-year sequence of experiences that takes students into the field, exposes them to life skills and paths, engages them in greater community, and develops their leadership skills.
-The program culminates in Project Action, which requires students—between their sophomore and senior years—to engage, reflect, respond, and build on the mission-centered concept of community engagement.
+The program culminates in Project Action, which requires students to engage, reflect, respond, and build on the mission-centered concept of community engagement.
 In short, they embrace being community builders.

 Rowland Hall set the stage for the burgeoning elementary school chess movement in the ’90s and has been teaching Lower School students the game—and winning championships at city, state, and national levels—ever since.
 As one of several specialty classes, students in grades one through five attend chess class weekly to learn essential skills such as predicting, problem solving, using empathy in winning and losing, taking risks, and learning from mistakes.

 Studies “in the field” begin for students as early as 3PreK and continue in the Lower School with trips to local museums, performances, and natural sites around the Wasatch.
 Students from grades one through eight enjoy a variety of sports experiences for five weeks every winter through the Winter Sports program.
 Overnight excursions, beginning in sixth grade, include curricular themes and serve to welcome new friends into each grade level and strengthen the bonds between teachers and students.